The operating environment and importance of the sawmill industry and the forest industry in the national economy.

 The importance of the sawmill industry

 There are more tahn 80 industrial sawmills in Finland, and hundreds of smaller, locally operating mills.
-The output of sawmills reached 12 million cubic metres in 2018.
-The turnover was app.
-2,8 billion euros.
+The output of sawmills reached 12 million cubic metres in 2022.
+The export value was approx. 2,8 billion euros.
 Finland is the seventh largest producer of sawn softwood globally and, the fourth in exports.
 The annual output of Finnish sawmill industries is about 12 million cubic meters.
 About 75% of the production is exported to more than 50 countries around the world.
 The biggest market is the domestic market (<3 million m3).
 The most important export countries are Egypt, Japan, China and Great Britain.
 Almost all inputs within the industry are domestic, including the world-calss sawmilling technology.

 Finnish sawmills are a vital player within the Finnish bio-economy.
 On the top of sawn softwood, the mills produce high quality raw material for the pulp- and paper industries.
 The long fibre structure of softwood sawmill chips guarantee excellen strengths properties for the pulp, which offers a competitice advantage to packaging applications, compared to eg. Latin American hardwood pulps.
 In addition, the sawmills produce bark, which is mainly used as biofuel for generating process heat for the sawmill.
 The dust, produced by the mills, is partly sold as raw material for the pulpmills, wood based panel mills and, mainly as biofuel to the combined heat and power plants.